10 Reasons Recruitment Start-Ups Fail

 Being able to budget is a key skill when initially starting up as you will find that you have a lot more going out than coming in.
 Keeping track of costs and knowing the costs that are coming up will allow you to manage your cash flow more efficiently.

 The beauty of starting your own business is that you can potentially react to changes in the market much more quickly than larger companies.
 Failure to adapt and change quickly enough will mean you miss out on opportunities to make your business work.

 8. Lack of finance

-If you setup on your own, there will be a time when your outgoings exceed your income by quite a margin.
-When starting your recruitment company, nothing is cheap and needs to be paid for at roughly the same time.
+The chances are there will be times when your outgoings exceed your income by quite a margin.
+When starting your recruitment company, nothing is cheap and everything needs to be paid for at roughly the same time.
 Also if you want to start a contract business you’ll need to find the finance to support this.

 9. Looking like the little guy

-In this day and age, just because you are recruitment from your bedroom, doesn’t mean you have to look like you are recruiting from your bedroom.
-There are no excuses for your stationery, branding and online presence should looking like a 10 year old put them together in paint.
+Just because your agency is small doesn’t mean you have to look like you are recruiting from your bedroom.
+There are no excuses for your stationery, branding and online presence looking like a 10 year old put them together in paint.
 There are a wide range of online tools available to give you a competitive advantage – ranging from industry leading finance through to online accounting and CRMs.

 10. Failing to attract candidates

 We all know that if you have access to good candidates it makes recruiting a lot easier.
 Many start ups fail to appreciate the difficulty in developing an efficient candidate attraction strategy and the tools needed to execute this.
 They also fail to track where the candidates apply from so continue to spend money on job board that aren’t working.
 A tool such as Broadbean will allow you to easily post to job boards, search CV databases and track your applicants.